wiebow/fighting-computers/content/Projects/Commodore 64/Tetris in 6502/Tetris in 6502 - Part 3.md

 ![[22.PNG]]

 I added a `0` to the end of the data, as a marker for our print route.
 So let's create the print subroutine.
 We want to center the play screen on the 40 column display, and as the play screen is 21 characters in width, we cannot do this!
-The horror.
+The *horror*.
 A graphics designer nightmare.
 I blame Nintendo actually :)  So let's compromise by starting at position 10.
 Here is what I came up with:

 ![[24.PNG]]